OpenTreeOfLife/otcetera/supertree/README.md

   3. run `make` from the supertree directory.

 ## Expected outcome
-It shold eventually crash with a message like:
+It should eventually crash with a message like:

     python move-subproblems-if-differing.py step_7_scratch/checksummed-subproblem-ids.txt step_7_scratch/export-sub-temp step_7 step_8 step_9
     Depends on some "bleeding edge" feature on the peyotl supertree branch